 To understand the meaning of this study, it is important to first understand what “brain masculinization” actually means.
 Gender study in science could be difficult because we now live in a world where discrimination and misperception of gender cannot simply be excused.
 That being said, what is the biological basis for a “masculine brain”?

 Animal studies could provide some additional insight to the problem.
 So let’s forget about the socially-imposed notion of what human males and females “should” do for a second.

-Sex-specific behaviours can be observed across many animal species in the nature, including our close relatives– primates.
-Typical male behaviours could range from mounting to increased aggression; and female behaviours could include special postures or even heightened sociality.
+Sex-specific behaviors can be observed across many animal species in the nature, including our close relatives– primates.
+Typical male behaviors could range from mounting to increased aggression; and female behaviors could include special postures or even heightened sociality.

-In this research at Augusta University, scientists studied cross-sex behaviours in mice.
-They found that disrupting these signaling pathways of estrogen in mice during the critical period of brain development could lead to increased chance of cross-sex behaviours.
-Male mice began to show a more female-like posture while mating and female mice performed mounting and thrusting behaviours.
-The result suggests that mutations at these specific genes could lead to significant behavioural change.
+In this research at Augusta University, scientists studied cross-sex behaviors in mice.
+They found that disrupting these signaling pathways of estrogen in mice during the critical period of brain development could lead to increased chance of cross-sex behaviors.
+Male mice began to show a more female-like posture while mating and female mice performed mounting and thrusting behaviors.
+The result suggests that mutations at these specific genes could lead to significant behavioral change.